CloudCannon/small-business-template-eleventy/README.md

     - Lottie files
     - PDFs

-All options in the above list (except Youtube Videos) requires you to use the "embed" component.
+All options in the above list (except YouTube videos) requires you to use the "embed" component.

 ## Accessibility